microsoft/DevAppsForTeams/README.md

 #### Configure host name

-1. In the code editor start as administrator, open your `hosts` file (located in `c:\windows\system32\drivers\etc\hosts` in Windows and in `/etc/hosts`) and append to it: `127.0.0.1    devappsforteams.local`, replacing `devappsforteams.local` with the FQDN you chose in the previous steps
+1. In a code editor start as administrator, open your `hosts` file based on your target operating system:

+    **Windows:** `c:\windows\system32\drivers\etc\hosts`

+    **Mac:** `/etc/hosts`

+    Add your FQDN as shown next: `127.0.0.1    devappsforteams.local`

+    Make sure that you replace `devappsforteams.local` with the FQDN you chose in the previous steps.

 1. Save your changes

 #### Configure certificate and host name with the web app

 1. In the `CustomerOrdersApp` folder, create a new folder named `.cert`
 1. Copy the generated `cert.crt` and `cert.key` files to `CustomerOrdersApp/.cert`
-1. In the code editor, open the `CustomerOrdersApp/server.js` file and on line 16, update the value of the `domain` const to match your FQDN
+1. In the code editor, open the `CustomerOrdersApp/server.js` file and on line 16, update the value of the `domain` const to match your FQDN.

 ### Deploy Azure AD configuration